Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-For our project we used DVC to manage our data, and it helped us by allowing us to share our data
+For our project we used DVC to manage our data, and it helped us by allowing us to save our data and models remotely.
+These could then also be used on the Cloud functions and in our containers which was of great benefit.
+Although we didn't update the data throughout the project, it would have been beneficial to track the changes to the data using DVC.

 ### Question 11